sunsakis/Yescrow/README.md

-# Yes Crow - your decentralized escrow agent
+# Yes Crow - your decentralized escrow dApp

 Transact with strangers online without worries.
 In case of a quarrel, Yes Crow acts as an arbitre.

+0 escrow fees.
+Self-released.
+Goodbye legacy escrow services.

 <a href="https://yescrow.io/#FAQ">More info</a>